Faculty and Staff

 Faculty & Staff

-Sarah lives in West Pawlet with her family and their three cats.
-They’ve lived in Vermont for 15 years and love the area and community they’ve found.
+Sarah lives in West Pawlet with her husband, Lamont, their two daughters, and their three cats.
+They’ve lived in Vermont for 17 years and love the area and community they’ve found.
 She has a passion for cooking and thinks it's important for kids to learn the process of growing, making, and enjoying food.
 Sarah also loves time spent outside, reading, doing yoga, and being with friends and family.
 She grew up in Kent, Ohio where she also attended Kent State University and graduated with a Bachelor of Science in Early Childhood Education.

 Communications & Social Media

 The Red Fox Community School mission and teaching philosophy speak to Danielle and it's what originally drew her to the school.
-When she isn't on the computer making graphics or websites she enjoys being on her farm in Rupert, Vermont where she raises dairy cows and lives with her daughter and husband.
+When she isn't on the computer making graphics or websites she enjoys being on her hobby farm in Rupert, Vermont where lives with her daughter and husband.

 Maxine Linehan, an Irish native, is an international concert and recording artist.
 She travels the world performing her critically acclaimed concerts at renowned venues.
 Together with her husband, celebrated sound engineer and songwriter, Andrew Koss, she opened The Studio At Strawberry Field’s Lane in Manchester, a state of the art recording studio that has become a beloved destination for both national and local music makers.
 Maxine is also a qualified attorney and holds a Bachelor of Laws from The University of London and is a graduate Barrister of the The Inns of Court School of Law in London.
 She also studied performance at The London Academy of Music and Dramatic Art, is a member of Actors’ Equity Association, SAG-AFTRA and is a voting member of the National Academy of Recording Arts and Sciences.
 Maxine is the proud founding Board Chair of Red Fox Community School and both of her children are Red Fox students.